Taxonomy confidence measures

 Taxonomy benchmark home

-taxonomy predictions with confidence estimates specified as a bootstrap
+taxonomy predictions with confidence estimates specified as a value in the

 The definition and interpretation of a taxonomy